Michael2109/cobalt/README.md

 ```

 ##Strings
-To make the code more readable and require less typing, like php variables could be included inside the string and the compiler do all of the work.
+To make the code more readable and require less typing variables could be included inside the string and the compiler do all of the work.
 ```
 var x : int = 5
 var y : int = 10